 - Have you ignored performance or other problems?

-- Could it be that your judgments about the worker have been clouded by the fact that you really don’t like the person or that he or she rubs you the wrong way?
+- Could your judgments about the worker have been clouded by the fact that you don’t like the person or that he or she rubs you the wrong way?

 - And finally, you need to try to keep your emotions in check when dealing with difficult employees.
 No matter how frustrated you may feel—remember your position and your professional responsibilities.
-Before interacting with them, you may need to take a few deep breaths or remind yourself that you are responsible for managing all your employees—the easy ones and the hard ones.
+Before interacting with them, you may need to take a few deep breaths and remind yourself that you are responsible for managing all your employees.